bbhikarry/17-asap/goodmarkdown.md

 #  The first Header

-Now adding a bit of text to demonstrate what a paragraph looks like
+Now adding a bit of text to demonstrate what a paragraph looks like.
+It is pretty cool huh?